Skip to main navigation Skip to main content Skip to page footer

 For us, sustainability also means responsibility towards the people who shape our company.
 Under the social dimension, we summarize topics such as equal rights, inclusion, training, occupational health and safety.
 Our aim is to create a fair, safe and equal-opportunity working environment in which diversity is valued and encouraged.

-For us, a balanced gender distribution is an essential component of sustainable corporate management.
-We create a working environment that offers all employees equal development opportunities, fair pay and participation in decision-making processes.
-Gender balance not only contributes to social justice, but also demonstrably strengthens the innovative power, problem-solving ability and resilience of our company.
+A balanced gender distribution is an essential part of sustainable corporate management for us.
+We create a working environment that offers all employees equal development opportunities, fair pay, and participation in decision-making processes.
+Gender balance not only contributes to social justice, but has also been proven to strengthen our company's innovative power, problem-solving abilities, and resilience.

-Measures such as transparent career paths, flexible working models and a non-discriminatory environment are key levers for further anchoring this goal.
-Equality is a fundamental human right: no one should be disadvantaged or favored because of their gender - be it in terms of salary, career opportunities or participation in decision-making.
-We live this consistently at Biohealth.
+Measures such as transparent career paths, flexible working models, and a discrimination-free environment are key levers for further anchoring this goal.
+Equality is a fundamental human right: no one should be disadvantaged or favored because of their gender—whether in terms of salary, career opportunities, or participation in decision-making.
+We consistently live this principle at Biohealth.

 Inclusion is an integral part of our corporate culture and HR strategy.
 Our aim is to create a working environment that enables all people - regardless of physical or mental limitations, age, origin, gender or social background - to participate on an equal footing.